What Helps? What Doesn't?

 Which is exactly why, for whatever its value, it always ends up creating more problems than it solves.
 It’s the problem-solving method of the unreflective thinker.
 The unreflective thinker thinks constitutively.

 Such thinkers say, in effect, We know the essential features and defining attributes of this problem.
 Anything else is of no significance.
 Worse, constitutive thinking doesn't simply believe that it is always right.
 It firmly believes that everyone else should obey.
-Such thinking (or, better, such thoughtlessness) is the foundation of all prejudice and acts with devastating effect on our social-institutions, whether teaching-learning institutions, economic institutions, governing institutions, and the most basic bio-social unit of all - the family, where, often enough, the bad habit of unreflective thinking first takes root, following the most hidebound among them to their grave after spending their entire lives never knowing who they really are.
+Such thinking (or, better, such thoughtlessness) is the foundation of all prejudice and acts with devastating effect on our social-institutions, whether teaching-learning institutions, economic institutions, governing institutions, and the most basic bio-social unit of all - the family, where, often enough, the bad habit of unreflective thinking first takes root, following the most hidebound among them to their grave after spending their entire lives never knowing who they really are, or even caring, while passing themselves off as expert judges of the world.
+A life more wasted would be difficult to imagine.
+Especially since, though they think they're expert judges of the world, they're really only lousy judges of themselves - and the world.
+They are, in short, delusional.
+Which is why they're so dangerous whenever they get into positions of power.

-Also, because it lacks consciousness, such thoughtlessness has no conscience, and is, therefore, the source of intellectual corruption.
+Also, because constitutive thinking lacks awareness, such thoughtlessness has no conscience, and is, therefore, the source of intellectual corruption.
 Since the source of all corruption itself is a lack of conscience.
 The popular use of the word conscience is “empathy.”
 One humorous irony found often in contemporary life is the repeated and irony-free use of the word empathy by people who have no conscience.
-Much in the same way such people use the word diversity to promote, enforce, and reinforce conformity.
+Much in the same way such people use the word diversity to promote, enforce, and reinforce a rigid conformity.

 And both done at the expense of the people they claim to be helping.
 The point is, there’s no consideration of anything that doesn’t fit the mental model of the unrelfective thinker.
 The unreflective thinker’s approach to problem-solving is presented as complete and final.
 This explains their delusional self-confidence and irritating self-righteousnes.
-It also explains why such people are a problem for any social institution (especially whenever they occupy a leadership position, as so many do today).
+It also explains why, again, the more power they have, the more dangerous they are.

 That’s why the analytical tool offered here is not supposed to be exhaustively descriptive of anything it is used to analyze, such as, for example, a particular problem a partner’s company might be struggling with, ie; problem-solving, effective communication, or leadership development.